 - Slice meat against the grain: I know some people like to shred the pot roast but we like to slice it.
 We find it juicier and meatier, almost like steak.

 - Mashed potatoes: Roast with mashed potatoes and gravy is a popular option.
-Omit the baby potatoes and make healthy mashed potatoes.
+Omit the baby potatoes and make mashed potatoes on a side.

-Crusty bread to soak up all that delicious gravy is also a favorite!
+Crusty bread or cornbread to soak up all that delicious gravy is also a favorite!

-Freezing: I would freeze the roast itself but not the potatoes in an airtight container for up to 3 months.
+Freeze: I recommend to freeze leftover pressure cooker pot roast meat but not the potatoes in an airtight container for up to 3 months.
+I find potatoes have an unpleasant texture upon thawing but I know some people do not mind it.

-That’s usually a good sign you need to cook it a little longer.
+That’s usually a good sign you need to cook your roast in Instant Pot a little longer.
 When using other methods, tough meat can be a sign it’s overcooked.
 However, in the Instant Pot, it’s the opposite.

 It is very hard to overcook meat in the Instant Pot, so it means it just needs a little while longer under pressure to get it tenderized.

-A 2 pound roast size is great, especially for a 3 quart Instant Pot.
+A 2 pounds roast size is great, especially for a 3 quart Instant Pot.
 You can decrease the cooking time by 20 minutes for this size.

 That is entirely up to you.
 A little fat will flavor the meat and help keep it juicy.
 It can easily be trimmed after it is done.